-Treatment Court is held weekly on .
+Treatment Court is held weekly on Mondays at 1pm.
 Judge David Weber presides over all Treatment Court proceedings, except as ordered by the Court.

 A closed staffing of the Treatment Court Team shall occur for the one hour immediately preceding Treatment Court.
-At the staffing, the Treatment Court Team will advise the Treatment Court Judge of the progress or any violation of each Treatment Court participant.
-The Treatment Court Provider interacts with the Treatment Courts as needed and gives reports on a biweekly basis to all members describing compliance or non-compliance of participant.
+At the staffing, the Treatment Court Team advises the Treatment Court Judge of the progress or any violation of each Treatment Court participant.

-During the first year the team will also meet once a month to discuss program development.
-These meetings will include the program evaluator to ensure that the Treatment Court program adheres best practices, addresses inclusivity, and the Treatment Court is keeping with the Drug Courts Key
+During the first year the team also meets once a month to discuss program development.
+These meetings will include the program evaluator to ensure that the Treatment Court program adheres to best practices, addresses inclusivity, and the Treatment Court is keeping with the Treatment Courts Key Components.
+For additional oversite on program standards, the Treatment Court team also meets with the Treatment Court Steering Committee every other month.

-$Components.\ For\ additional\ oversite\ on\ program\ standards,\ the\ Treatment\ Court\ team\ will\ also\ meet$ with the\ Treatment\ Court\ Advisory\ Committee\ every\ other\ month.